 A Brief on the Key Information Measures used in a Decision Tree Algorithm

-The process of building a decision tree involves asking a question at every instance and then continuing with the split- When there are multiple features that decide the target value of a particular instance, which feature should be chosen as the root node to start the splitting process?
+The process of building an Artificial Intelligence decision tree model involves asking a question at every instance and then continuing with the split - When there are multiple features that decide the target value of a particular instance, which feature should be chosen as the root node to start the splitting process?
 And in which order should we continue choosing the features at every further split at a node?
 Here comes the need to measure the informativeness of the features and use the feature with the most information as the feature on which the data is split.
 This informativeness is given by a measure called ‘information gain.’
 And for this, we need to understand the entropy of the dataset.

 It is used to measure the impurity or randomness of a dataset.
 Imagine choosing a yellow ball from a box of just yellow balls (say 100 yellow balls).
 Then this box is displayed to have 0 entropy which implies 0 impurity or total purity.

 Now, let’s say 30 of these balls are replaced by red and 20 by blue.
 If we now draw another ball from the box, the probability of drawing a yellow ball will drop from 1.0 to 0.5.
 Since the impurity has increased, entropy has also increased while purity has decreased.
 Shannon’s entropy model uses the logarithm function with base 2 (log2(P(x)) to measure the entropy because as the probability P(x) of randomly drawing a yellow ball increases, the result approaches closer to binary logarithm 1, as shown in the graph below.

 When a target feature contains more than one type of element (balls of different colors in a box), it is useful, to sum up the entropies of each possible target value and weigh it by the probability of getting these values assuming a random draw.
 This finally leads us to the formal definition of Shannon’s entropy which serves as the baseline for the information gain calculation: